dockwa/fort-awesome-everywhere/README.md

 #### 2) Go to your Fort Awesome [Dashboard](https://fortawesome.com/kits/), copy the ID at the end of the url, and paste it [here](https://knotlabs.github.io/fort-awesome-everywhere/).
-Then click **Export XML Map**, copy the XML, paste it into a text file, and save it as ```icons.xml``` (or any name you prefer).
-Add this string resource XML file to your Android Studio project in the ```res/values``` folder.
- _This is where the magic happens; this file maps the Unicode characters to their Fort Awesome identifiers, and since it is a string resource XML file, Android Studio will autocomplete these identifiers in code and layout files._
+Click **Export**, and then click Download.
+Add the newly downloaded```icons.xml``` XML file to your Android Studio project in the ```res/values``` folder. _This is where the magic happens; this file maps the Unicode characters to their Fort Awesome identifiers, and since it is a string resource XML file, Android Studio will autocomplete these identifiers in code and layout files._

 #### 3) Add the [fonticon](https://github.com/shamanland/fonticon#gradle-dependency) library to your project.
 If you use Gradle: